42 cm Gamma howitzer: World War I

 On 27 February 1915, KMK Battery 1 arrived on the Eastern Front with the 8th Army and joined the ongoing attack on Osowiec Fortress.
 Although the fortress was made of masonry, it survived because the artillery had no spotters to guide its fire and because of effective counter-battery fire from the fortress.
 After five days, the siege guns were withdrawn and the fort was besieged until August.
 On 8 August, KMK Batteries 1 and 4 fired on Kaunas Fortress to support the XXXX Reserve Corps.
 While slow, the bombardment was highly effective because of outdated masonry construction, and the Germans took four forts altogether on 16–17 August.
 The Russians evacuated from the city and fortress the next day.
 The last deployment of Gamma-Gerät guns in the East was the German invasion of Serbia.
 On 6 October 1915, KMK Batteries 1 and 4 opened fire on Serbian fortifications east of Belgrade to support the crossing of the 11th Army, made the next day.
 Battery 1 briefly fired on Smederevo Fortress, but the fortress was undamaged when it surrendered on 11 October.

 KMK Batteries 1 and 4 were transferred back to the Western Front in early 1916 and were assigned to the 5th Army for the upcoming Battle of Verdun.
 The battle began on 21 February with an intense, nine-hour artillery barrage.
 The 42 cm guns were tasked with bombarding Forts Douaumont, Vaux, Souville, and Moulainville, the most modern fortresses at Verdun, to silence their guns and prevent French units from rallying at them.
 However, despite heavy shelling by all thirteen 42 cm guns, the forts were only lightly damaged.
 At the same time, French counter-battery artillery and internal explosions plagued German siege guns; KMK Batteries 2 and 8 lost a Gamma-Gerät each while KMK Battery 9 lost its only Gamma-Gerät.
 In July, siege batteries began to be withdrawn north to the Battle of the Somme, and east to Romania.
 KMK Battery 4 remained at Verdun, while Battery 1 attacked Arras and Loos-en-Gohelle in June and July.

 In the last two years of the war, siege guns saw limited use and negligible effect on the Western and Eastern fronts.
-In 1917, KMK Battery 8 was were denuded of their Gamma-Gerät guns by internal explosion and Allied counter-battery fire and was reequipped with an ineffective war-time iteration of the M-Gerät.
+In 1917, KMK Battery 8 were denuded of their Gamma-Gerät guns by internal explosion and Allied counter-battery fire and was reequipped with an ineffective war-time iteration of the M-Gerät.
 Ahead of the final German offensive of the war, KMK Battery 4 was assigned to the 17th Army on the Somme.
 It was moved to join the 1st Army at Reims in July 1918.
 By the end of the year, the battery was one of five remaining siege gun batteries in the German Army and wielded a single Gamma-Gerät.